-Level 2 drug misdemeanors in Colorado are punishable by up to 12 months in county jail and/or $50 to $750 in fines.
+A level 2 drug misdemeanor in Colorado is punishable by up to 12 months in county jail and/or $50 to $750 in fines.
 For unlawful drug use, courts typically grant probation and a $500 fine.
-And convictions can be sealed from the defendant’s criminal record two years after the case ends.
+Convictions can be sealed from your criminal record two years after the case ends.

 In this article, our Colorado criminal defense attorneys discuss:

 - 1. What are level 2 drug misdemeanors?

 - 2. What is the sentence for level 2 drug misdemeanors in Colorado?